 There is a particular family in Australia who trace their lineage back to a William Murrells who arrived in the colonies of Australia as a young man by some uncertain means during the gold rush era of the 1850’s.
 On 28 August 1862 in the Victorian settlement of Snake Valley (or Carngham) he married a very young lady called Emily Buffin and they proceeded to breed like rabbits.

-Thirteen children and 68 years later, he died at home of one of his many daughters in Caulfield, Melbourne on 6 April 1932.
-His age was recorded as being 94, and he had been in the colony for about 79 or 80.
-He had spent most of those years working as a clerk or book keeper.
-It was stated that his father had been a saddler in the horse-racing town of Newmarket, in Suffolk, England where he had also been born.
+Thirteen children and 68 years later, he died at the home of one of his many daughters in Caulfield, Melbourne on 6 April 1932.
+His age was recorded as being 94, and he had been in the colony for about 79 or 80 of those years.
+He had spent most of those intervening decades employed as a clerk or book keeper.
+It was stated on his death certificate that his father had been a saddler in the horse-racing town of Newmarket, in Suffolk, England where he had also been born.
 His father was also called William.
 His mother’s name was Sarah.
 They had forgotten her pre-married name.

 And this was the limit of the knowledge of the back story of William Murrells (c 1838-1932) until fairly recently.

 They made their home in Marshal Street, near Golden Square, by the very beating heart of the capital of the British Empire.
 At an uncertain time between 1835 and his death three years later, he and his wife returned to Newmarket.
-He was a professional saddler, and being of age, perhaps now he could come into the inheritance of the family inn.
+He was by then a professional saddler, and being of age, perhaps only now he could take up his inheritance of the family inn.

 But instead he died, leaving a widow and only a single child (that we know of).
 What happened to the newborn infant between that date and his own marriage in 1862, (when by coincidence, aged 24, he was same age as his father had been when he died) is a void.

-Mrs Sarah Murrells may have remarried in 1839, — to a Milkman widower in Cambridgeshire no less! — but there are discrepancies in the record — there is no trace of the younger William Murrells at her new home in the university city of Cambridge and this person died there in 1855 aged 57.
-This would imply that she was nearly twenty years older than her first husband — yet this would fit with what little we do know about the former Miss Sarah Dike.
+Mrs Sarah Murrells may have remarried in 1839, — to a Milkman widower in Cambridgeshire no less! — but there are discrepancies in the record — there is no trace of the younger William Murrells at her new home in the university city of Cambridge and she died there in 1855 aged 57.
+This would imply that she was nearly twenty years older than her first husband — but this would fit with what little we might deduce about the former Miss Sarah Dike.

-A few months after her marriage to William (the apprentice saddler), a young man whose mother was a friend, came to her early in the evening with the story that his father had just been arrested.
-Frederick Muffett wished to borrow a shawl for his mother so she could visit him in gaol.
-This she granted him but after he departed, she found that her husband’s pocket watch and chain and a house-key was missing.
+A few months after her marriage to William (the apprentice saddler) — a young man named Muffett, whose mother had been a friend, came to her early in the evening with the story that his father had just been arrested.
+Frederick Muffett wished to borrow a shawl so his mother could visit his father in gaol.
+This Mrs Murrells granted him, but after he departed, she found that her husband’s pocket watch and chain and a house-key were now missing.
 She immediately went down stairs and told her husband what had occurred.

-That fact is not the interesting part of this discovery.
-Muffett does not seem to have been sent to Australia and there is no astounding crossing of paths with the family of the man whom he wronged.
-What is tantalising is the line the defence questioning took with Mrs Sarah Murrells.
-Her replies are given in full, but it feels like more than half the questions asked have not been recorded.
-It’s almost as if someone’s reputation was being questioned, and not someone who was on trial or in the witness stand.
-It’s almost as if the defence was daring the judge not to go down a particular path less someone very powerful would be annoyed.
-If they were doing this — it didn’t work.
-The powers-that-be merely withheld certain statements from the trial transcript records and it wouldn’t surprise me to find out that he got a harsher sentence for his defence even following this line of enquiry.
+What is tantalising instead, is the line the defence questioning took with Mrs Sarah Murrells at Murfett’s trial.
+Her replies are given in full, but it feels like more than half of the questions asked have not been accurately reported.
+It’s almost as if someone’s reputation was being questioned, and that it was not the someone who was on trial, or even present in court that day.
+It’s almost as if the defence was daring the judge not to go down a particular path, lest someone very powerful got be annoyed… If that was the tactic — it didn’t work.
+The powers-that-be merely withheld certain statements from the trial transcript records and it wouldn’t surprise me to find out that he got a harsher sentence for his defence daring to follow this line of enquiry.